+SEMESTER III

-4H - 4C Total hours/week: L:4 T:0 P:0 Marks: Internal: 40 External: 60 Total: 100
+18BTU303 IMMUNOLOGY 4H - 4C

+Total hours/week: L:4 T:0 P: 0 Marks: Internal: 40 External: 60 Total: 100

-Scope: Immunology has its own jargon, and by the end of the course, one will be able to speak immunology as well as understand and use the basic concepts.
+Course Objectives: Immunology has its own jargon, and by the end of the course, one will be able to speak immunology as well as understand and use the basic concepts.

-Objective: Immunity Rules is an overview of immunology: functions and the physical organization of the immune system.
+Course Outcomes: Immunity Rules is an overview of immunology: functions and the physical organization of the immune system.
+It is heavy on vocabulary.